raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-Now create a sprite called Menu.
+Now create a sprite called **Menu**.
 Go to Choose a Sprite and select Paint to access the Paint Editor.

 **Add me in: generic-ChooseaSprite/Paint **